dgaines2/vasp_manager/README.md

 ### Notes

 * *The current implementation has only been tested on Linux and Mac OS.*
 * *At this point, KPOINT generation is handled through the KSPACING tag in the INCAR, but future versions will be able to specify KPPRA or a manual grid instead.
-Spin-orbit coupling calculations and DFT+U are also not currently supported.*
+Spin-orbit coupling calculations are also not currently supported.*
-* *For those using Quest, I recommend using you own pre-compiled version of
+* *For those using Quest, I recommend using you own pre-compiled version of `VASP` rather than the Quest `VASP` module.
-* `VASP`
-rather than the Quest `VASP` module.
 For those in the Wolverton Group, consider using the `quest-hotfix` branch.*

 \\\ TODO: Implement `band-structure` calculations and possibly `phonopy` calculations